 Analysts also predicted that there could be an instant bounce in asset prices with a regular increase in demand.
 In contrast with prices, rents are not expected to increase on an immediate basis.
 Because real consumers take some time to mobilize business to enter the market.
 Whereas Dubai’s Real Estate Regulatory Authority (RERA) has also established a proper rent index to control asset rent for commercial and residential assets across the Emirate.
 Having considered the significant rises in the asset demand, real estate developers can make positive contributions to enable Dubai to execute the lifestyle needs of its visitors.

 Negative effects of EXPO 2020

-This Expo 2020 is believed to give new face to business sector of Dubai while attracting local and foreign investors across the world.
+This Expo 2020 is believed to give a new face to the business sector of Dubai while attracting local and foreign investors across the world.